dmakogon/dbguidance/graph/graphdb-options.md

 [OrientDB](http://orientdb.com/orientdb/) is a similar to Neo4j with a free Community edition and a for-pay Enterprise edition.
 One minor difference is that the free edition is fully Open-Source under the Apache2 license (technically, Neo4j's Community edition is OSS, but under GPL so typically not enterprise-friendly).
 The Community edition has a free deployment already on [Azure Marketplace](http://azure.microsoft.com/en-us/marketplace/partners/orientdb/orientdb-community-edition-orientdb-community-edition-2-0-10/), so testing it should be easy.

+* Supports storage of full "JSON" documents (akin to e.g. Mongo or DocDB).
 * Sharded, multi-master support means support for graphs of much larger size than Neo4j.
 * Query syntax is, literally, SQL.
 	* Minor extensions to the language to support graph concepts.